Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 weight: 20
 ---

-Use the Product Foundry UI to manage your products, including: create, activate a release, edit, delete, monetize, deprecate, and archive products.
+Use the Product Foundry UI to manage your products, including create, activate a release, edit, delete, monetize, deprecate, and archive products.

 ## Before you start